open-meteo/python-requests/README.md

 ### Caching Data

-If you are working with large amounts of data, caching data can make it easier to develop.
-You can pass a cached session from the library `requests-cache` to the Open-Meteo API client.
+For improved development speed and efficiency when working with large datasets, consider using caching.
+You can integrate the `requests-cache` library by passing a cached session to the Open-Meteo API client.

-The following example stores all data indefinitely (`expire_after=-1`) in a SQLite database called `.cache.sqlite`.
-For more options read the [requests-cache documentation](https://pypi.org/project/requests-cache/).
+A recommended configuration is to cache data for one hour (`expire_after=3600`), though indefinite caching (`expire_after=-1`) is also supported.
+Cached data is stored in a local SQLite database named `.cache.sqlite`.
+For more detailed configuration options, please refer to the [requests-cache documentation](https://pypi.org/project/requests-cache/).

-Additionally, `retry-requests` to automatically retry failed API calls in case there has been any unexpected network or server error.
+To further enhance reliability, especially when dealing with network instability, the `retry-requests` library automatically retries failed API calls due to unexpected network or server errors.

 ```python
 # pip install openmeteo-requests